umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ---
 meta.Title: Creating a Custom Dashboard meta.Description: A guide to creating a custom dashboard in Umbraco
-versionFrom: 8.0.0
-versionTo: 10.0.0
 ---

 # Creating a Custom Dashboard

 ## Overview

-This guide takes you through the steps to setup a Custom Dashboard in Umbraco.
+This guide takes you through the steps to set up a Custom Dashboard in Umbraco.

 ### What is a Dashboard?